Azure/Industrial-IoT/docs/industrial_iot_deployment.md

     * Find **REMOTE_ENDPOINT** setting and edit its value to point to IP address of Public IP Address service that was created in the previous step.
 Do not forget to have `https://` prefix before the address.
 Save your change.
     * Go to **Overview** of you App Service, find **Restart** button on top and restart the service instance.

-Now you should be able to access APIs of back-end microservices through URL of App Service.
+Now you should be able to access APIs of microservices through URL of App Service.
 The URL is available in overview of App Service.
 You can try to access OPC Registry Service by appending `/registry/` to the URL.
 It should look something like this:

 * https://kktestapp51.azurewebsites.net/registry/